Documents are no longer copyright protected, and therefore can be freely used, if:

 - Note: The lack of online documentation with the U.S. Copyright Office does not mean the copyright was not renewed

-Fair Use provisions and the Teach Act (2002) enables certain educational uses such as Blackboard posting, providing:
+Fair Use provisions and the Teach Act (2002) enables certain educational uses such as Canvas posting, providing:

 - Limited portions of the work are made available at any one time, usually less then 10% of the total.

-- Include proper attribution and citations for all material posted to Blackboard.
+- Include proper attribution and citations for all material posted to Canvas,

 - Use must be part of mediated instructional activities.